robert/robert.github.com/_drafts/pfab18.md

 In order to look up the ANSI color for a pixel color *tuple* (eg. `(0,0,0)`), we need to have a standard process for turning that tuple into a string key that we can look up in our color map.
 Passing a tuple into the `str` function (i.e. calling `str((0,0,0,))`) returns a string of the elements of the tuple, surrounded by brackets (i.e. the string `"(0,0,0)"`).
 Using this output as the key in our color map means that in Python we can convert a tuple to a key simply by using the `str` function.

 As we've discussed, we can shorten these keys by removing the brackets from them.
 This will mean that we need to write a little more code in order to turn a pixel tuple into a key, since we can no longer rely on simply the `str` function.
-This is no bad thing, since having our program implicitly depend on the way in which Python happens to converts tuples to strings makes for fragile, hard-to-follow code.
+This is no bad thing, since having our program implicitly depend on the way in which Python happens to convert tuples to strings makes for fragile, hard-to-follow code.
 Making this change will give us an ugly JSON file that looks like this:

 ```json
 {"0,0,0":0,"0,0,1":0,...etc...}